-Rainbow Lodge is immersed in nature, backing directly onto Tatai Wildlife Sanctuary.
+Rainbow Lodge is immersed in nature, and backs directly onto Tatai Wildlife Sanctuary.
 We allow nature to run its course as much as we can, while still maintaining health and safety for our guests and staff.
+As a result, we have seen many species of birds, reptiles, insects, etc. at Rainbow Lodge.
+We see mammals, too, but they tend to be a little more elusive.
+Furthermore, Gee Chartier discovered two recently described species of insect at Rainbow Lodge.

 We have had a number of significant sightings at or near Rainbow Lodge.
 For example:

-- The only sighting of the Eared Pitta (Hydrornis phayrei) in Cambodia.
+- The first sighting of the Eared Pitta (Hydrornis phayrei) in Cambodia.

-- The only sighting of the Brown-breasted Flycatcher (Muscicapa muttui) in Cambodia.
+- The first sighting of the Brown-breasted Flycatcher (Muscicapa muttui) in Cambodia.

 - More sightings of the Yellow-rumped Flycatcher (Ficedula zanthopygia) than anywhere else in Cambodia.

-- A new species of planthopper described: Sogana chartieri Constant, 2019.
+- Two new species of planthopper described: Sogana chartieri Constant, 2019, Zanna chartieri Constant, 2024.

 - Several more species of insects and spiders that are likely to be new to science but have not yet been described.